luomus/lajistore/README.md

 Visit the [FinBIF foorums](https://foorumi.laji.fi/) to connect with other users and us or contact us using the contact information in the [FinBIF web site](https://species.fi).

-## ☁ KotkaCMS Cloud

-If you would like to give Kotka a spin you can get in touch with us, and we'll set up a private demo for you to give KotkaCMS try.